Skip to content

 Use descriptive project names that clearly indicate purpose and scope.
 Prefer “Performance Optimization Q1 2025” over “Project 1”.

-Leverage campaign IDs for tracking related work across issues and PRs.
-Query by campaign label for reporting and metrics.
+Leverage a tracking label for grouping related work across issues and PRs.

 Set meaningful field values like status, priority, and effort to enable effective filtering and sorting on boards.

-Combine with issue creation for campaign workflows that generate multiple tracked tasks automatically.
+Combine with issue creation for initiative workflows that generate multiple tracked tasks automatically.

 Update status progressively as work moves through stages (Todo → In Progress → In Review → Done).

-Archive completed campaigns rather than deleting them to preserve historical context and learnings.
+Archive completed initiatives rather than deleting them to preserve historical context and learnings.

 Permission Errors: Project operations require projects: write permission.
 For organization-level projects, a PAT may be needed.